-- Alignment with other infrastructure projects. - Funding for staff to support the Workforce Development Plan implementation. - Secure funding for a Broadband Workforce Advisor to support the implementation of the workforce strategy and alignment between workforce development entities related to this effort. - Support continuous stakeholder engagement to inform landscape analysis and sector partnership creation.

-- Establish a statewide sector partnership for the broadband workforce. - Develop an awareness campaign for the broadband workforce.
+- Alignment with other infrastructure projects. - Funding for staff to support the Workforce Development Plan implementation. - Secure funding for a Broadband Workforce Advisor to support the implementation of the workforce sentities related to this effort. - Support continuous stakeholder engagement to inform landscape analysis and sector partnership creations - Establish a statewide sector partnership for the broadband workforce. - Develop an awareness campaign for the broadband workforce.